sod2003/portfolio/README.md

 - [ ] Hosted

 ### python-algorithms
-A folder for experimenting with implementing algorithms in python.
+A folder for experimenting with data structures and algorithms in Python.

 ### python-scripts
 A folder for my Python scripts.
 This was probably the most fun to experiment with.